 This year we are budgeting to follow the plan developed by our engineer to maintain the integrity of our roadways.
-Additionally, we are paving a section of Gull Point, which leads to public facilities.
-It currently is a gravel road.
-As shown in the table above, we plan to pave two streets and provide patching on one street.
-The total amount we expect to pay for contracted paving services is above the amount we expect to receive in Powell Bill funds, therefore, local revenue will be utilized to complete these projects.
+As shown in the table above, we plan to pave one street and provide patching in several areas.
+The total amount we expect to pay for contracted paving services is above the amount we expect to receive in Powell Bill funds; therefore, local revenue will be utilized to complete these projects.

 Stormwater: The Town Council renewed its commitment to continue to improve stormwater management in this community.
 We fund this work through Ad Valorem taxes rather than, as other localities have, establishing a separate stormwater utility funded by user fees.
-The concept of a separate utility was examined several years ago, and the Public Works Advisory Board deemed the current approach to be the most appropriate at this time.
+The concept of a separate utility was examined several years ago, and the Public Works Advisory Board recommended to the Council that the current approach is the most appropriate at this time.